 (1) "CAUTION TO THE PRINCIPAL: This is an important document.
-As the "principal," you are giving the person whom you choose (called the "agent")

-powers during your lifetime to sell or otherwise dispose of your property and spend your money without advance notice to you or approval by you.
-The broad powers you can give your agent are explained in the New York General Obligations Law, Article 5, Title 15, Sections 5-1502A through 5-1502O and 5-1503.
-After careful consideration, you may decide to limit the powers you give your agent.
+As the "principal," you are giving the person whom you choose (called the "attorney-in-fact") powers during your lifetime to sell or otherwise dispose of your property and spend your money without advance notice to you or approval by you.
+The broad powers you can give your attorney-in-fact are explained in the New York General Obligations Law, Article 5, Title 15, Sections 5-1502A through 5-1502O and 5-1503.
+After careful consideration, you may decide to limit the powers you give your attorney-in-fact.

-When your agent exercises the powers you grant, he or she must use due care to act for your benefit.
-Read the "Notice to the Agent" near the end of this document to learn more about the duties and responsibilities of your agent.
+To ensure that your attorney-in-fact exercises the powers you grant, you can include special instructions requiring the attorney-in-fact to act on the powers.
+When your attorney-in-fact exercises the powers you grant, he or she must use due care to act for your benefit.
+Read the "Notice to the Attorney-in-Fact" near the end of this document to learn more about the duties and responsibilities of your attorney-in-fact.

-You have the right to revoke or terminate this Durable Power of Attorney Effective at a Future Time at any time as long as you are of sound mind.
+You have the right to revoke or terminate this Durable General Power of Attorney Effective at a Future Time at any time as long as you are of sound mind.
 The proper ways to revoke are explained in the New York General Obligations Law, Article 5, Title 15, Section 5-1509.
-If you do not choose to revoke this Durable Power of Attorney Effective at a Future Time, the authority you confer in this document will continue to be effective even if you are no longer of sound mind.
-If you lack the capacity to revoke, a court which finds that your agent is not acting properly can take away the powers of your agent.
+If you do not choose to revoke this Durable General Power of Attorney Effective at a Future Time, the authority you confer in this document will continue to be effective even if you are no longer of sound mind.
+If you lack the capacity to revoke, a court which finds that your attorney-in-fact is not acting properly can take away the powers of your attorney-in-fact.

-This Durable Power of Attorney Effective at a Future Time does not authorize anyone to make medical or other health care decisions for you.
+This Durable General Power of Attorney Effective at a Future Time does not authorize anyone to make medical or other health care decisions for you.
 You may execute a "Health Care Proxy" to do this.

-This Durable Power of Attorney Effective at a Future Time is not effective until the event you specify takes place AND the Power of Attorney is signed by the agent (or agents if you designate two or more agents to act together).
+This Durable General Power of Attorney Effective at a Future Time is not effective until it is signed by the attorney-in-fact (or attorneys-in-fact if you designate two or more attorneys-in-fact to act together) AND the event you specify takes place.